biobakery/maaslin/README.md

 #G. Expected Output Files

 The following files will be generated per MaAsLin run.
-In the following listing the term projectname refers to what you named your “\*.pcl” file without the extension.
+In the following listing the term projectname refers to what you named your "\*.pcl" file without the extension.

 ###Output files that are always created: